rbowsley/lamplighthelp/source/16-7-3_Which_Custom_Fields_to_Choose_in_Activity_Records.markdown

 ### Reporting on Custom Fields
 There are a number of different ways in which custom fields in {{work}} records can be used to report on.
 Depending on the type of field that you choose you will be able to:

 - Filter {{report}}s: this allows you restrict the results you see based on the field.
 For example, if you have added a field called 'Team', with the options 'Youth', 'Older People' and 'Working Age Parents', you could then filter the {{report}} so that it only shows you the results for activity records which have chosen the 'Youth' team.
-(For more on filtering {{report}}s, see [13.1.1 {{Report}} Filters](/help/index/p/13.1.1).).
+(For more on filtering {{report}}s, see [14.1.1 {{Report}} Filters](/help/index/p/14.1.1).).
 - Use it for presenting {{report}}s: this allows you to show columns in a {{report}} using this field.
 So using the above example, you could run a {{report}} on the number of {{work}} sessions you've had in the last six months, and then choose to present it by your 'Team' field.
 This would then give you a column or row for each of the options in that field - 'Youth', 'Older People' and 'Working Age Parents', so that you could see the results for each different group at a glance.
-(For more on this see [13.1.4 {{Report}} Presentation](/help/index/p/13.1.4).)
+(For more on this see [14.1.4 {{Report}} Presentation](/help/index/p/14.1.4).)
-- For creating {{group}}s: again, using the above field example you can create an auto {{group}} to show you everyone who has attended a {{work}} session that was tagged with 'Older People' in the last six months.
-(For more on this see [11.1.2 Groups: {{User}}, {{Staff}} and Other Custom Fields](/help/index/p/11.1.2).)
+- For creating {{group}}s: again, using the above field example you can create {{auto group}}s to show you everyone who has attended a {{work}} session that was tagged with 'Older People' in the last six months.
+(For more on this see [12.1.2 {{Group}}s: {{User}}, {{Staff}} and Other Custom Fields](/help/index/p/12.1.2).)

 ### Types of Custom Field